acmontes393/GabrielRepo/README.md

 #Repository for Assignment 1

 ##Description of the Assignment
-"The first pair assignment is designed to develop your understanding of file structures, version control, and basic R data structures and descriptive statistics.
+"The first pair assignment is designed to develop your understanding of file structures, version control, and basic R data structures and descriptive statistics".
-Tasks
+Tasks:

 1. Each pair will create a new public GitHub repository.
 The repository should be fully documented, including with a descriptive README.md file.